 All written materials such as fliers, premium lists, and catalogs shall include the PRLRC, logo and/or name upon them.
 This information will need to be given to the show superintendent.

 The Show Chairperson shall take measures to assure and maintain the highest level of integrity and creditability at the show.
 Committee persons, chief steward, and other key members, who are working on the show event preparations who have physical contact with the judges just prior to the event, or are entertaining the judges during the event, should be restricted from handling any dog.
-They may use a handler for their own dogs shown at the show, if it is contrary to good judgment and ethics.
-Consideration should be given to asking experienced people from other breeds and all-breed clubs to steward at the show if members are reluctant or the NE Stewards group (Contact Kurt Anderson to arrange for his group to steward).
+Any committee member may use a handler for their own dogs shown at the show, if it is contrary to good judgment and ethics.
+Consideration should be given to asking experienced people from other breeds and all-breed clubs to steward at the show if members are reluctant or the NE Stewards group (Contact Kurt Anderson to arrange for his group to steward as mentioned above).

 The following is a list of traditional or common courtesies that should be considered when hosting judges, guest speakers, AKC officials, and invited guests and dignitaries at the specialty.

 An area for parking will be set up on the show grounds for the working Show Volunteers.
 Workers and handicap parking area is a reserved space.
 A separate area is also set up for RV parking.
 A special crating area may be set up for workers who have volunteered to work the day of the show.
 The area may contain not more then one x-pen per show volunteer worker.
 Do not leave dogs unattended in an x-pen and curtail excessive barking.